 A: Your pets are not safe from raccoons. .
 Raccoons will chase and eat kittens as they are easy prey, but most grown cats are smart and agile enough to stay away from raccoons.
 Although it is unlikely that a raccoon will pick a fight with a dog, dogs are infamous for chasing animals.
 If your dog chases and catches a raccoon, it is possible for the dog to be injured or contract a disease.
 Even if your pets do not come in direct contact with a raccoon, they can still get diseases by coming in contact with raccoon urine or feces.

 Q: What do I do if a raccoon is sleeping on my balcony or roof?

 A: Raccoons are primarily nocturnal animals so it is very common to see them sleeping on a balcony or roof during the day.
 If there are no visible signs that this raccoon is sick or injured, you should leave them alone as they may leave and never return.
 If you see this raccoon sleeping in the same location consecutively or for a period of longer than 24hrs, you can call 416 HAWKEYE for advice and/or permanent removal options.

 A: Raccoons typically start mating in the early months of winter and give birth in the spring, but the mating season can extend until June if the female has not found a suitable mate.
 Once impregnated, their gestation period is approximately 65 days resulting in anywhere from 1 to 8 young.

 Q: What kills raccoon roundworm eggs?

-A: The most effective method of killing raccoon roundworm eggs is heat.
+A: The most effective method of killing raccoon roundworm eggs is to heat.
 Once the majority of the raccoon poop is picked up using a bag, boiling water can be used to effectively kill any roundworm eggs.
 Any contaminated material or feces should either be burned or sent to a landfill.

 Q: Can a raccoon climb a wall?